 - Child care providers remaining open to provide services to essential personnel were able to apply to receive a one-time payment based on the child care provider’s capacity and range from $1,000 (under 10 children) to $7,500 (over 200 children).
 The application for the one-time payment ended on June 30th.

 - All licensed or licensed-exempt child care providers who operate non-traditional hours were able to apply to receive a $100 monthly stipend for each child care slot for the months of April, May, and June.
 The application period for the stipend ended on June 30, 2020.

 - Missouri Child Care Subsidy providers will receive payments based on authorized care instead of actual attendance for April, May, and June service months.
 Beginning in July 2020, payments will resume being based off actual attendance.

 - Missouri has allocated $10 million for one-time grants to higher education institutions to establish on-campus child care programs that include slots for Child Care Subsidy families.

 - Licensed Child Care Subsidy provider agreements are extended through July 31, 2020.

-- Child Care Subsidy provider application renewals are extended for 90 days.
+- Child Care Subsidy provider application renewals due in April, May, June and July were extended for 90 days.

 - We have updated our child care subsidy payment policies in response to COVID-19.